sheepdragon1031/urlshort/README.md

 ### 3. Create a .env file and copy the contents from .env.example

-#### frontend directory Create and copy the Google client credentials
+Frontend directory Create and copy the Google client credentials to env

+Backend set HOST to .env and config/middleware.js origin

 ### 4. Start the frontend and strapiurl application